Polish citizenship through Jewish ancestry

 In most cases, it involves this deep personal connection and coming to terms with what happened in the past.

 On a Polish radio station just yesterday, I discussed the story of the Israeli author, Chava Nissimov.
 Chava was born in Warsaw in 1939.
-Her father was killed and mother went missing early on in the war.
+Her father was killed while her mother went missing early on in the war.
 So Chava was an orphan that was taken care of by a Polish family in Siedlce.
 Just after the war she left for Israel.
 She wanted to reconnect with her homeland.
 So, aided by her exemplary Polish language skills, she came to Poland and applied for citizenship.
 She was successful, even though documents were thin on the ground because Warsaw was destroyed in 1944.

 Fortunately, Chava’s attorney managed to gather a number of documents with our help – the help of Your Roots in Poland.
 So all turned out well in the end.
 Chava says that she’s like a phoenix – that she was reborn as a result of getting her Certificate of confirmation of Polish Citizenship.
 She’s proud that she survived all those hardships and is proud to be Polish and Israeli at the same time.❞